openstack-archive/fuel-plugin-cinder-netapp/specs/fuel-plugin-cinder-netapp-spec.rst

 This integration should be supported with the upstream version of Fuel product.
 Mirantis Openstack 8.0 release has Pluggable Architecture feature, that prevents developers from bringing any changes to the core product.
 Instead, the NetApp integration functionality can be implemented as a plugin for Fuel.

-The plugin support following storage famillies:
+The plugin support following storage families:
  - ONTAP with Cluster Mode and 7 Mode
  - E-series